A short introduction to ORK Framework 3’s features.

 All 4 battle systems can be combined with a battle grid, where combatants are placed and move on a grid, use ranges of actions can use grid shapes/masks to determine who’ll be hit, etc.

 Battle systems are set up in Battles > Battle System – you can set up different variations of them and are not limited to using a single battle system in your game.
 The default battle system that’ll be used is defined in the General Settings of the battle systems sub-section.
+You can learn more about battle systems in this documentation.

 In your scenes, you can use Battle components to place battles where you like.
 Battles can also start when coming near an enemy combatant (e.g. spawned via a Combatant Spawner component) – how battles can be started this way (e.g. distance between player and enemy) is set up in the General Settings in Combatants > Combatants.
+You can learn more about combatants in this documentation.

 You can also use a Random Battle Area component to randomly start battles while the player moves.
 Real time battles can also use Real Time Battle Areas to have an ongoing battle while being within an area of the scene (or the whole scene).